Is this worth it? Skincare edition part 1

 I’ve tried Lancome, Clinique, Neutrogena, Almay, Pond’s, Biore, and CVS’s makeup removers.
 Do the high-end brands work well?
 Absolutely!
 What about the drugstore brands?
 They get the job done just as well.
 There are some slight differences still (packaging, ingredients, etc), but performance wise there is no significant difference.

 After trying out several high end face washes, I’ve concluded that there’s absolutely no difference between those and the drugstore products.
 First of all, realize that a lot of the high-end brands and drugstore brands are owned by the same company (e.g. Lancome & L’oreal), which means that the difference between their 2 product lines is that the high-end one includes better ingredients and newer technology – none of which really matter when it comes to face washes.
 Why?
 The anti-aging/firming/brightening/moisturizing ingredients don’t stay on your skin long enough to do squat.
-The only ingredient that really matters is the BHA1 and/or AHA2, which helps get rid of dead skin cells, and can be found in a myriad of drugstore cleansers.
+The only ingredient that really matters is the BHA[1.
+Beta hydroxy acid, aka salicylic acid] and/or AHA[2.
+Alpha hydroxy acid, such as glycolic and lactic acids], which helps get rid of dead skin cells, and can be found in a myriad of drugstore cleansers.

 If you’re concerned with harsh ingredients in drugstore products, you’ll be happy to know that there are now plenty of brands that use gentle ingredients.
 Cetaphil and Simple are two that come to mind.